-Armed with the basic concepts and vocabulary all learning theorists use to describe target languages, grammars, and experience, it is now possible to define learners.
-They are simply functions that map experience to grammars.
-This is a very precise characterization of learners, but it is also very broad.
-Any learning procedure can be thought of as a function from experience to grammars, including connectionist ones (e.g. Rumelhart and McClelland (1986)), Bayesian ones (Griffiths et al., 2008), learners based on maximum entropy (e.g. Goldwater and Johnson (2003)), as well as those embedded within generative models (Wexler and Culicover, 1980; Berwick1985, 1985; Niyogi and Berwick, 1996; Tesar and Smolensky, 1998; Niyogi, 2006).
+The characterization of learners above is very precise, but it is also very broad.
+Any learning procedure can be thought of as a function from experience to grammars, including connectionist ones (e.g. Rumelhart and McClelland (1986)), Bayesian ones (Griffiths et al., 2008), learners based on maximum entropy (e.g. Goldwater and Johnson (2003)), as well as those embedded within generative models (Wexler and Culicover, 1980; Berwick, 1985; Niyogi and Berwick, 1996; Tesar and Smolensky, 2000; Niyogi, 2006).
 Each of these learning models, and I would suggest any learning model, takes as its input a finite sequence of experience and outputs some grammar, which defines a language or a stochastic language.
 Consequently, all of these particular proposals are subject to the results of formal learning theory.